christianpaterson/JavaScript-The-Definitive-Guide/README.md

 If a nested function (that is not an arrow function) is invoked as a function, then its this value will be either the global object (non-strict mode) or undefined (strict mode).
 It is a common mistake to assume that a nested function defined within a method and invoked as a function can use this to obtain the invocation context of the method.

+<b>8.7.1</b>
+Length specifies Arity - the number of parameters it declares in its parameter list, which is usually the number of arguments that the function expects.
+If it has a rest parameter, that parameter is not counted for the purposes of the length property.

+In computer science, a closure is a function that has an environment of its own.
+In this environment, there is at least one bound variable (a name that has a value, such as a number).
+The closure's environment keeps the bound variables in memory between uses of the closure.

+A function defined inside of and returned by an enclosing function retains access to its lexical scope and can therefore read and write the variables defined inside the outer function.
+Functions used in this way are called closures, and this is a technique that is worth understanding.